cofoid/dataskillscheck/README.md

 in Power BI.

 If you have not already downloaded Power BI Desktop, you may do so by following this link: https://powerbi.microsoft.com/en-us/downloads/

+## SQL (PostgreSQL)
+This directory includes a guide to setting up a PostgreSQL database and questions to demonstrate competency in basic SQL querying.